mohitpai/journey-optimizer.en/help/using/administration/permissions.md

 1. Type in your user's name or email address or select the user fom the list and click **[!UICONTROL Save]**.

-   If the user was not previously created in the [!DNL Admin Console], refer to the [Add users documentation](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/manage-users-individually.ug.html#add-users).
+   If the user was not previously created in the [!DNL Admin Console], refer to the [Add users documentation](https://experienceleague.adobe.com/docs/experience-platform/access-control/ui/users.html).

     ![](assets/do-not-localize/access_control_4.png)

 Your user should then receive an email redirecting to your instance.

-For more information on users management, refer to the [Admin Console documentation](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/manage-users-individually.ug.html).
+For more information on users management, refer to the [Access control documentation](https://experienceleague.adobe.com/docs/experience-platform/access-control/home.html).

 When accessing the instance, your user will see a specific view depending on the assigned permissions in the **[!UICONTROL Role]**.
 If the user does not have the right access to a feature, the following message will appear: